 Additionally, cystinuria, a genetic disease, can interfere with the absorption of amino acids.
 It also causes kidney and bladder stones.
 Because the condition is genetic, there isn’t much to be done to prevent it.

 Treatment for taurine deficiency in dogs begins with a proper diagnosis.
 Your veterinarian will likely run heart tests if there are abnormalities, including an EKG and an X-ray.
 If the heart is functioning healthily, blood or urine samples may help determine where taurine is being lost and check for kidney damage.

 Has your dog suffered from a taurine deficiency?
-Are you worried about this condition developing in your dog?
+Did your vet prescribe any changes to their diet?
 Let us know in the comments below!